SKenzler/JS-calculator/README.md

 ## About The Project

-A simple calculator build using JavaScript
+A simple calculator built using JavaScript

 ## Built With